 Whether you spell it ‘yogurt’ or ‘yoghurt’, you’ll love this homemade almond milk, and then almond milk yogurt recipe which has no fuss, no complicated instructions, no other ingredients – just easy homemade almond milk and starter (such as a little yogurt).
-You can make this in the Instant Pot, like we did, or using whatever yogurt incubation method you prefer.
+You can make this in the Instant Pot, and if you don’t have an Instant Pot, we include alternative methods.

 I have been looking for a vegan alternative to soy yogurt in the Instant Pot for ages (but again, you don’t need an Instant Pot for this recipe).
 Nearly all of the recipes for non-dairy non-soy yogurt in the IP, however, require the addition of thickeners, and, frankly, are too complicated, often requiring first heating stuff up, blending, etc..

 I love the simplicity of making soy yogurt in the Instant Pot (dump soy milk into jar, add some starter, set and forget) and wanted to find an equally easy-to-make, non-complicated, with no other ingredients, no heating first, etc., non-dairy non-soy Instant Pot yogurt.
 In short, I wanted it to be exactly as easy to make as soy yogurt, only not be soy.

 Making Soy Yogurt in the Instant Pot is So Easy!

 This led me on a search through various Instant Pot almond milk yogurt recipes, all of which required thickeners or required making homemade almond milk, or both.